-The wood is dominated by over 150 oak standards which form a high canopy over an understorey of hazel, yew and holly.
+Froe Wood is dominated by over 150 oak standards which form a high canopy over an understorey of hazel, lime, yew and holly.
 This understorey is gradually being brought back into a coppice rotation, producing a variety of sustainable coppice products when each coup is harvested every five to seven years, as well as firewood and timber from thinning of the canopy.
-Alongside the oaks we have mature cherry, birch and ash, as well as small-leaved lime, field maple and wild service tree.
+Alongside the oaks we have mature cherry, birch and ash, as well as small-leaved lime, field maple and wild service tree, and some Douglas Fir.

-The cyclical coppice rotation allows sunlight to reach the woodland floor, increasing ground flora and biodiversity and giving a wide variety of ecological benefits.
-Over 160 species of flora have been identified in Froe Wood, alongside mosses and lichens, fungi and fauna.
+A cyclical coppice rotation allows sunlight to reach the woodland floor, increasing ground flora and biodiversity and giving a wide variety of ecological benefits.
+Over 160 species of flora have been identified in Froe Wood, alongside numerous mosses and lichens, fungi and fauna.

 We are acredited by Grown in Britain, an audited scheme for UK woodlands and woodland products that assures that our products are legally felled from sustainably managed UK woodlands https://www.growninbritain.org/.